-Environment & Heritage NPWS Park management "NPWS manages more than 850 national parks and reserves, that is more than 7 million hectares comprising landscapes from rainforests and rugged bush to coastal landscapes and outback deserts. ...
+- NSW Environment & Heritage NPWS Park management "NPWS manages more than 850 national parks and reserves, that is more than 7 million hectares comprising landscapes from rainforests and rugged bush to coastal landscapes and outback deserts. ...
 Park management documents include plans of management and fire management strategies.
 Plans of management contain information on the natural environments, Aboriginal heritage, history, and recreational opportunities in a park."

 - NSW Forest Agreements "... are the result of consultation and consensus established between the NSW Government and major forest stakeholders.
 By detailing the agreed basis for long-term decisions on forest use and management, they provide certainty for industry, conservation and the community... ."

-Department of Natural Resources (DNR) "The Department of Natural Resources was abolished in April 2007.
+- NSW Department of Natural Resources (DNR) "The Department of Natural Resources was abolished in April 2007.
 Information formerly held on its website has been transferred to other NSW government agency sites."
 Landing page with redirect links to appropriate agencies.

 - NSW Department of Transport - Maritime Services "Maritime is responsible for marine safety, regulation of commercial and recreational boating.
 Maritime is also responsible for property management of submerged lands in Sydney Harbour, Newcastle Harbour, Botany Bay and Port Kembla."
 Comprehensive, easy to navigate web site.
 If you're into waterbased recreation or a commercial operator on the waterways, check it out!